lmfit/uncertainties/doc/user_guide.rst

 -----------------------

-Besides being able to apply basic mathematical operations to numbers with uncertainty, this package provides generalizations of the functions from the standard :mod:`math` module.
+Besides being able to apply basic mathematical operations to numbers with uncertainty, this package provides generalizations of most functions from the standard :mod:`math` module.
 These operations are found in the :mod:`uncertainties.umath` module::